 You can make this casserole with other types of winter squash as well.
 Hubbard squash, acorn squash, and sugar pumpkins can be used as a replacement for butternut squash in any recipe.

-- 2 tart apples, such as Granny Smith
+2 tart apples, such as Granny Smith

-- 1/2 cup brown sugar, dark or brown, firmly packed
+1/2 cup dark brown sugar, firmly packed

-- 4 tablespoons butter, chilled
+4 tablespoons (2 ounces) unsalted butter, chilled

-- 1 tablespoon all-purpose flour
+1 tablespoon all-purpose flour

 1 teaspoon salt

-1/4 teaspoon cinnamon
+1/4 teaspoon ground cinnamon

-- 1/4 teaspoon nutmeg
+1/4 teaspoon ground nutmeg

-- Butter a 2- to 2 1/2-quart baking dish.
+Butter a 2- to 2 1/2-quart baking dish.